ValentaCodes/Threat-Mapper/README.md

 # Threat Mapper CLI

 A Java CLI that scans websites and generates a human-readable Markdown report on security issues: HTTP headers, CSP directives, and common web risks.
-Built for learning and practical use—clean, transparent, and focused on empowering creators and builders.
+Built for learning and practical use; clean, transparent, and focused on empowering creators and builders.

 ## Features
 - **Header Analysis:** Detects presence, configuration, and gaps for core security headers (CSP, HSTS, X-Content-Type-Options, X-Frame-Options, Referrer-Policy, Permissions-Policy).